Our Vision

 In 2012, Pima County approved a tax allocation to build one and upgrade another wastewater treatment plant in Tucson and Pima County.
 These upgrades included technologies to remove nitrogen compounds that had been shown to be detrimental to the fish and wildlife along the Santa Cruz River.

 Today, the improved plants release highly treated wastewater into the Santa Cruz, creating over 25 miles of vibrant habitat that has been foundational to the recovery of vegetation, wildlife, insects, and migratory bird species.
-The riparian corridor, located within walking distance of downtown Tucson, serves as essential outdoor access for tens of thousands of residents.
+The riparian corridor, located within walking distance of several communities, serves as essential outdoor access for tens of thousands of residents.

 A sustainable future for people, wildlife, and water, informed by community

-The ecologically and culturally vibrant Santa Cruz River flows through the heart of Tucson.
+The ecologically and culturally vibrant Santa Cruz River flows through the heart of Southern Arizona.
 The proposed refuge boundary would run through both Santa Cruz and Pima counties.
-It would include multiple properties to maximize outdoor access and enable holistic habitat protection.
-The refuge would include several access points along the river that parallels downtown Tucson.
+It would include multiple non-contiguous properties to maximize outdoor access and enable holistic habitat protection.
+The refuge would include several access points along the river:

 In addition, the refuge would protect a vital migration corridor and north–south flyway for hundreds of species of birds and other wildlife.
 With the San Pedro River, it is one of only two such migration corridors in southern Arizona.